-0.3 C

 Named for a wealthy merchant of the same name who lived in Stockholm in the late 16th century, Mårten Trotzigs Gränd is a narrow passageway that is only 90 centimeters wide at its narrowest point.
 With its rustic charm and historical significance, this charming alley is one of the city’s most photographed locations.

 The cobblestone path of this street, which dates back to the Middle Ages, will make you feel as if you have been transported to a different era.
-The alley is lined with charming buildings with colorful facades that provide insight into Stockholm’s history.
+Charming buildings with colorful facades line the alley, offering insight into Stockholm’s history.
 These facades also reveal the various architectural motifs that have influenced the city over the ages.

 A unique tourist experience